Comprehensive scheme for identifying defects in solid-state quantum systems: Results and discussion

 \subsection{Parameters for defect identification}

 We now showcase the methodology outlined above and attempt to identify the 2 eV emitter by considering the entire optical fingerprint.
 It is already known that the ZPL calculated with DFT depends on the specific functional and basis set used \cite{doi:10.1021/acs.jctc.7b01072}.
 This actually applies to all electronic properties, requiring a careful choice of the computational setup.
 The most accurate calculations can be performed using hybrid HSE06 or GW approximations.
 Many experimental and theoretical studies have speculated about carbon playing a role for the 2 eV emitter \cite{Mendelson2021,anand-dipole,anand-yellow,Wang2018,Exarhos2017,Kozawa2023}.
 In the following, C$_\text{B}$C$_\text{N}$ is abbreviated as C$_2$.
 Among the most promising candidates, the carbon trimer \cite{Jara2020,Li2022} C$_{2}$C$_\text{N}$ and tetramer \cite{anand-yellow,anand-dipole} C$_{2}$C$_{2}$ in a specific configuration have been proposed.
 Note that not all works consider the first-order transition between highest occupied and lowest unoccupied state but also second- and higher orders \cite{Li2022,Jungwirth2017}.
 These cases cannot be distinguished easily by comparing the spectra and it is required to compare the decay pathways.\\ The complete fingerprints of these candidates are shown in Tab.\ \ref{tab:list_parameters}.
 Note that optically detected magnetic resonance (ODMR) listed indicates the possibility of having this feature by considering which spin configuration without an external magnetic field is the most stable.
-In principle, a triplet configuration is preferred for ODMR; however, further investigation of the defect states split by the magnetic field is still needed.\\
+In principle, for exhibiting ODMR, a defect must inherit a decay pathway via the intersystem crossing channel where the triplet spin configuration acts as the preferred configuration, while the singlet spin configuration acts as the meta-stable state.
+With the triplet spin configuration, the sub-level states can be split into the $m_{s}=0,\pm1$ states due to zero field splitting even without an external magnetic field.
+This is one of the crucial requirements for the ODMR effect.
+As such, we exploited this fact and hypothesized that the triplet state needs to be most stable in order to have this state splitting.
+We applied this criterion to determine the well-studied V$_\text{B}^{-1}$ and predict with our method that this defect is likely ODMR-active, consistent with previous studies \cite{VB-1-Gali}.
+However, it is worth noting that further investigation of the defect state splitting by applying an external field is still needed and is part of future work.\\